Application Deadline: January 5

 • Previous recipients of the Hogrefe Fellowship are ineligible to apply.

-• The Pearl Hogrefe Fellowship in Creative Writing is awarded for the duration of one academic year to be used by applicant during his/her first year in the MFA Program.
+• The Pearl Hogrefe Fellowship in Creative Writing is awarded for the duration of one 9-month academic year to be used by applicant during his/her first year in the MFA Program.

 • Recipients of the Pearl Hogrefe Creative Writing Fellowship are automatically considered for eligibility for teaching assistantships to provide ongoing support beyond the fellowship year while they are completing their second and third years of coursework in the MFA Program in Creative Writing and Environment.

 January 5 is the single application deadline for admission consideration for entry the following academic year (beginning fall term).